DanielSan2023/client-management/README.md

 ## Overview

-The Restaurant Management System is a Spring Boot-based application that provides a set of CRUD (Create, Read, Update, Delete) operations for managing clients,license of software(sw) with license key for specific sw and client license.
+The License Management System is a Spring Boot-based application that provides a set of CRUD (Create, Read, Update, Delete) operations for managing clients,license of software(sw) with license key for specific sw and client license.
 Its used relations in database.
 These license keys are generating regularly on Monday midnight and are sending on clients by email.